Celia Jiménez (footballer)

-Celia Jiménez Delgado (born 20 June 1995), commonly known as Celia, is a Spanish footballer who plays as a right wing-back for Orlando Pride of the National Women's Soccer League (NWSL) and the Spain national team.
+Celia Jiménez Delgado (born 20 June 1995), often known mononymously as Celia, is a former Spanish professional footballer who plays as a right back.
+She made her senior national team debut on September 17, 2014.
+Celia represented Spain in twoFIFA Women’s World Cups in 2015 and 2019 being the youngest Spanish player to represent the country in a World Cup.
+Celia won the 2024 NWSL Shield and NWSL Championship with the Pride and was a nominee for the Lauren Holiday Impact Award, honoring her contributions to the community promoting STEM education for young students.
+She holds a Bachelor of Science in Aerospace Engineering from the University of Alabama and a Master of Business Administration (MBA) from Washington State University and a cross over to Business from Harvard University.

 Early life

 Born in Alcaudete, Andalusia, Celia grew up playing football at school during recess, leading her mother to encourage her to join hometown club ADV Alcaudete.
 At the age of 12, Celia was no longer allowed to play on boys' teams and left to join the girls' academy at Real Jaén.
 She debuted for the senior team of FCF Atlético Jiennense, Jaén's female affiliate, during the 2009–10 Superliga Femenina season, becoming the youngest Spanish first division player at the age of 14.
 Ahead of the 2010–11 Superliga Femenina season, Celia joined Sevilla but the team was relegated to the Segunda División at the end of the campaign before winning promotion back to the Primera División the following season.
 After three seasons, Celia left Sevilla.